The Lower Merion Soccer Club is the result of the merger of four small soccer

 Rocket Sports in Wayne.
 Rocket Sports has two indoor rinks, each much larger than Sports Rink's playing area and each

 with an artificial turf playing surface.
-Many LMSC wound up playing in the Rocket Sports House League starting in the
+Many LMSC players wound up playing in the Rocket Sports House League starting in the

 1999-2000 winter.